 Event to celebrate new shared facility

-Following an award made by Wellcome to Prof Christiane Berger-Schaffitzel and a team of researchers across our GW4 partners we will be establishing a dedicated Cryo-EM Facility for structural biology at the University of Bristol.
-The Facility that will become part of the Electron Microscopy unit of the Wolfson Bioimaging Facility headed by Prof Paul Verkade, School of Biochemistry, and will be housed in the basement of the Life Sciences Building.
+Following awards made by Wellcome to Prof Christiane Berger-Schaffitzel and Prof Phil Ingham and teams of researchers across our GW4 partners, we will be establishing a dedicated Cryo-EM Facility for structural biology at the University of Bristol.
+The Facility will be managed under the Wolfson Bioimaging Facility headed by Prof Paul Verkade and Dr Mark Jepson, and will be housed in the Life Sciences Building.

 Opening Ceremony of the GW4 Facility for High-Resolution Electron Cryo-Microscopy